skinny-framework/skinny-orm-in-play/README.md

 Skinny ORM in Play application
 =================================

-This is a sample example to show how to use Skinny ORM in Play apps.
+This is an example app to show you how to use Skinny ORM in Play apps.

 ### Play Framework